benjaminfang/rbm24-workflow/README.md

 ## Installation

 All requirements need be installed.
 The version number list in **Requirements** is the software version in our workflow, other version may works too.

 After the installation of requirements, The bash script can run directly.

 ## Usage

+### RNA-seq

+1. Download the RNA-seq data from NCBI(accession ID: XXX), and put it under RNA-seq/raw-data/.

+2. Change directory to RNA-seq/scripts, and edit bash scripts in the directory, changing *working_dire* to your actural working path.

+3. The bash scripts should be executed in numerical order.

+### scRNA-seq

+1. Download the scRNA-seq data from NCBI(accession ID: XXX), and put it under scRNA-seq/raw-data/6hpf.

+2. Change directory to scRNA-seq/scripts/6hpf, and changing *working_dire* to your actural working path.

+3. Run the bash scripts in numerical order.

 ## Citations